 A domain name is an important part of your website's online presence.
 It's how potential visitors will remember you.

-The internet is a network of computers which are connected and capable of communicating with each other using a network protocol called TCP/IP.
-In order for the machines to identify themselves, they are assigned a numeric value called an IP address (ex: 188.8.131.52).
-As it is not possible to remember all those numbers for all the different sites, the concept of domain names was introduced.
-A domain name is a human readable and memorable representation of an IP address.
+The internet is a network connection capable of communicating with each other using a network protocol called TCP/IP.
+To identify themselves, the machines are assigned a numeric value called an IP address (for example, 220.127.116.11).
+Domain names were introduced as it is impossible to remember all those numbers for all the different sites.
+A domain name is a human-readable and memorable representation of an IP address.
 When someone types in a domain name like HostGator.com, the browser communicates with a root domain name server that acts as a dictionary and provides the appropriate IP.

-A domain name consists of two parts: a top-level domain (TLD) and a second-level domain (SLD).
-In the domain name HostGator.com, the TLD is ".com" and the SLD is "HostGator."
-The "http" and "www" are not part of the domain name; rather, they are part of the entire web address, called a URL.
+A domain name consists of a top-level domain (TLD) and a second-level domain (SLD).
+In the domain name "hostgator.com," the TLD is ".com," and the SLD is "hostgator."
+The "HTTP" and "www" are not part of the domain name; they are part of the entire web address, called a URL.
 So, when you choose your domain name, you are only concerned with the TLD and SLD.

 - my store.com